 Jacobsen stack analyse - starts the Jacobsen stack_analyse widget, which is a complete spectromicroscopy data processing package.
 The version accessed by aXis2000 is from Sep 2008.
 More recent versions may exist.
 See the documentation for that widget, from Chris Jacobsen's web site.
 The capabilities of this package are extraordinary.
-The alignment routine is exceptional good and easy to use.
-Apply it many times until the (x,y) deviations are less than 0.1 pixel.
-After alignment, trim to the aligned area using Save autoclipped stack '.stk' file)and then Save axis '.ncb. file.
-Note: the autoclip routine usually keeps an area which includes alignment artifacts in the 1 or 2 columns at left, and 1 or 2 rows at top.
-These can be removed when the stack is written from Stack Process.
+The alignment routine is exceptional.
+Apply it many times until the (x,y) deviations are less than 0.1 pxiel.
+After alignment, trim (Save autoclipped stack '.stk' file) and then Save axis '.ncb. file.